 Veterans of the United States military who have received a mesothelioma diagnosis may be eligible for treatment and financial benefits through the Department of Veterans Affairs.
 These benefits may cover medical bills or compensate veterans for loss of income.

 However, one must still prove their eligibility for this by compiling evidence that they were exposed to asbestos during their service.
 To do this, one must gather documentation of:

 - Where they were stationed

 - Doctor’s note to confirm the relationship between disease and service

-However, even if someone can confirm that they’ve developed mesothelioma during their service, does not mean they are guaranteed certain benefits or enough to cover their expenses.
+However, even if someone can confirm that they’ve developed mesothelioma during their service, it does not mean they are guaranteed certain benefits or enough to cover their expenses.
 In these cases, veterans are still eligible for other forms of compensation, including asbestos trust funds or legal claims against corporations that produced and sold asbestos products.

 Legal Action for Marines

-It’s important to note that these class action or individual lawsuits do not and will not affect the United States military or any prevent a veteran from receiving VA benefits.
+It’s important to note that these class action or individual lawsuits do not and will not affect the United States military or prevent a veteran from receiving VA benefits.
 These cases are brought up solely against companies that supplied the asbestos-contaminated materials.
 To learn more about your legal options, try calling the number listed or fill out a free case evaluation form to speak with a mesothelioma specialist.

 Veterans not eligible for VA benefits can still seek legal compensation.
 Reach out to learn what options are available for veterans and their loved ones.